Why Arabian perfumes smell so good?

 Longevity: 8-10 hours

-8. How to Apply Arabian Perfumes
+How Should You Apply Arabian Perfumes Correctly?

 Because Arabian perfumes are stronger, less is more.
 Therefore, start conservatively and adjust as needed.